 Ancient Coin: +2 Gold every 10 seconds, +5% Cooldown Reduction, +5 Movement Speed

-Boots of Speed - Just a pair of basic boots which enhances movement speed by a little bit.
-Usually bought after first bigger item.
+Boots of Speed - Just a pair of basic boots that enhance movement speed by a little bit.
+Usually bought after the first bigger item.
 Some players wait with them a little bit longer to save some gold and gain an advantage in the laning phase.

 Sorcerer's Shoes - Provide additional magic penetration on top of movement speed bonus.
-Great choice for mages.
+A great choice for mages.

 Boots of Swiftness - Slightly more movement speed than with previous boots.
-Also 25% decreased time of slows received.
+Also, a 25% decreased time of slows received.
 Good choice for champions that lack movement speed or are easily kaitable like Darius.

 Core jungler item